mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
 The `mutable` keyword appointed to a class data member allows us to change the content of that data from otherwise const tagged functions.
-This might suggest some faults in the class design but can you picture a scenario where this won’t be the case?
+This might suggest some faults in the class design but can you picture a scenario where this wonÂ’t be the case?

 ## Answer
 There are scenarios where using the mutable keyword is justified and does not indicate a fault in the class design.